Medically reviewed by Drugs.com. Last updated on Apr 20, 2022.

 - Was there a specific injury that triggered your symptoms?

 - Did your symptoms come on suddenly?

 - Have you injured your feet in the past?

 - Have you recently begun or intensified an exercise program?

 If your injury isn't severe enough to warrant a trip to the emergency room, here are some things you can do at home to care for your injury until you can see your doctor:

 - Apply ice for 15 to 20 minutes at a time, every three to four hours to bring down the swelling.

-- Keep your foot or ankle elevated.
+- Keep your foot elevated.